Clay-Ferguson/EzChat/README.md

 I'll be running a free public version of EzChatServer soon on the web, so you can take this code for a test drive yourself.
 A single tiny EzChatServer should be able to support a large number of users, because it doesn't handle any of the data transfers, but only the WebRTC peer locator service.
 I'll be posting the URL for that into this README file.

-# How to Run

-Run this on some server that's visible on the web.
-For development purposes you can run on localhost as well of course.

-    npm init -y
-    npm install ws
-    node EzChatServer.js --host 0.0.0.0 --port 8080 --httpPort 8000

 # How it Works

 ## The Server